aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

-# OpenWRT ImageBuilder for NanoPi-R4S and the apu2 platform
+# OpenWRT ImageBuilder for FriendlyARM NanoPi R4S and the PC Engines apu2 platform
-This is my customised OpenWrt image for the NanoPi-R4S and the apu2 platform.
+This is my customised OpenWrt image for the FriendlyARM NanoPi R4S and the PC Engines apu2 platform.
 It adds the following packages:

 * (apu2 only) Kernel modules for specific APU2 features
 * (apu2 only)  Additional APU2-specific packages: amd64-microcode, flashrom, irqbalance, fstrim